PML Stock Capacity Transmission Pan For Dodge RFE

 Filter and Gasket Information

-Stock 4WD filter and pan at left.
+Stock "4WD" filter and pan at left.
+Filter and pan now used on 2WD and 4WD vehicles.

-Stock 2WD filter and pan at left.
+Stock "2WD" filter and pan at left.
+Seen more commonly on 2006 and older trucks.

 For PML part numbers 10304 and 11039, you can use either filter.

-For PML part numbers 11078 and 11079, you must use the 4WD filter as the step in the pan will not accommodate a 2WD filter.
+For PML part numbers 11078 and 11079, you must use the "4WD" filter as the step in the pan will not accommodate a 2WD filter.
 Thanks to Eric who provided part numbers for 4WD filters that will work:

 The filter referred to as the 2WD filtter, has a short inlet pipe toward the rear of the filter.
 The other filter is called a 4WD filter and the inlet tube is longer and toward the center of the filter.
-We have been told that around 2007 Dodge began using 4WD filters on 2WD vehicles.
+We have been told that around 2007 Dodge began using 4WD filters and pans on 2WD vehicles.

 PML pans for Dodge RFE transmissions work with stock filters, easily available from your favorite auto parts store or dealer.

 The filter bolts on to the valve body as shown in above images.
 The filter does not use the pan for support so the pan does not need filter supports in it.
-(Click on image to view a larger pictures in a new tab or window.)

 A filter extension or tube is not needed since the fluid will be at the same level with a stock pan as with the PML pan.
 The filter will pick up from the same place with the stock pan or with a PML pan.
 PML designs pans and covers to work with stock parts without the need for additional modifications or complications.